Kult (card game): Gameplay

 Each player selects one of the Major Arcana, each representing the Archons and Angels of Death.
 Each Archon card lists a special ability and has four symbols representing available resources.
 The player's play area consists of several parts: the Cast, with four cards on the right side; the Hub in the center, with the Major Arcanum; and the Stage, four cards arranged one on each side of the Hub and forming a cross with it.

-The goal is to control control the majority of world's population by moving Population Markers from the center of the shared play area successively to the player's Cast, Stage, and Hub.
+The goal is to control the majority of world's population by moving Population Markers from the center of the shared play area successively to the player's Cast, Stage, and Hub.
 This is done by playing character cards, as each can occupy one space and provide routes for Population Markers.
 Played Characters can engage in combat, in which the combatant cards of opponents are compared and that with a lower combat value is discarded.

 Publication history

 Kult card game was released in November 1995.
 The game had one expansion released in July 1997, called Inferno.
 It added 127 cards to the base set's 262.
 According to The Duelist magazine, the expansion was announced as having 121 cards and 2 chase cards.

+The game received a Polish edition in 1997.